grgomrton/coyote-forms/README.md

 ## Future

 First, I would like to publish the 0.1 Release.
-After that, the most beneficial next step would be to implement the validator in javascript, and therefore make it possible to perform validation on the frontend using the same ruleset as used by the backend.
+After that, the most beneficial next step would be to implement the validator in javascript, and therefore make it possible to perform validation on the frontend using the same ruleset.
 Faster response times, less load and less code duplication would be the benefit.
 After that, we will see.